 Of course, you won’t retain the same vivid color that you have on the plant while it’s growing in the garden.
 The color that you can achieve on a dried hydrangea is more of a muted set of greens, grays, blues, pinks, and purples which looks beautiful when displayed together

 The other thing to note is that the climate and temperature that the hydrangea shrub is growing in will affect how much color is retained in the dried flower.
 It’s not a perfect system, but what is when we’re talking about the climate and weather?
 Ideally, you are looking for a healthy plant that has been grown in appropriate conditions.
 You can read more about that in the Essential Guide to Hydrangeas.

 In order to retain the most color, you will need to let flowers partially dry on the shrub first.
 Depending on when your plant blooms, you should start checking on the flowers mid-way through the bloom time.
 The color will be fading but they will still hold most of their shape, and they will start to take on a papery feel.
-Try cutting blooms when there is still some color remaining to get the a dried flower with color that lasts.
+Try cutting hydrangea blooms when there is still some color remaining to get a dried flower with color that lasts.

-Dried hydrangea flowers are very delicate so it is often better to create your craft or dried flower arrangement before they dry.
+Dried hydrangea flowers are very delicate, so it is often better to create your craft or dried flower arrangement before they dry.
 That’s precisely what I did with this hydrangea wreath.
 I made the wreath with partially dried blooms and allowed the drying process to finish on the front door!
 See how to make the wreath here.